jacksheehy15/milestone-project-1/README.md

 ## **Issues Found**
 - When devoloping the Gallery page of the website I noticed that on the iPad and iPad Pro the images would cram together and it would look completely out of the ordinary.
 I resolved this issue by using the Chrome Developer Tools and changed the layout for images in the gallery on different devices.
 For dektop/laptop there are 4 rows of images.
 On tablets under 1024 pixels wide and above 600 pixels, there are 2 rows of images.
-On mobile devices there is 1 row of a certain amoint of images.
+On mobile devices there is 1 row of a certain amount of images.

--
+- Once I had finished the layout of my website I was really happy with it.
+My mentor had noticed that my navbar wasnt stuck to the top of the page so she told me to change it.
+That was a slight issue I had to resolve.
+Thanks to a few extra lines of code and help from the Slack channel, I got the navbar to stick to the top of the page at all times.

+- On tablets , the gallery had a little white spacing between the right column and the right side of the screen, I used Chrome Developer Tools to find out what was causing that and I found out there was a right margin of 15px so I went into CSS and fixed that and the gallery looked perfect.

+- The biggest issue I encountered during my project was Bootstrap.
+I'm not quite sure why , but I found Bootstrap extremely hard to understand.
+It took me about 2 weeks into my project to properly understand Bootstrap in all its glory.
+Now that I am familiar with Bootstrap I feel alot more confident.

+# **Deployment**
+This project was developed in GitPod and deployed to the hosting platform [GitHub Pages](https://www.google.com/images)